 Reading aloud could fairly easily hit all of these love languages.
 If you give a book to a child (gift), and the child sits on your lap or next to you (physical touch), and you read the book aloud (acts of service), that take a while (quality time), and you can probably find something good to say about how well the child listened or what a good observation the child made (words of encouragement).

 And you’ve probably heard that children spell love as T-I-M-E.

 So yes, yes, yes.
 Reading aloud is good for bonding.

 Tomie dePaola has a stunningly lovely, gentle explanation of death in Nana Upstairs, Nana Downstairs.
 I might wish that death does not come for us all, but since it does, I’m grateful to have some talking points with my sons.

-In A Bargain for Frances, Frances finds herself manipulated by a "friend."
-Most of us have probably been suckers at some point, and it doesn't feel good.
-Frances comes up with a creative solution to the problem, but ends by asking, "Do you want to be friends?"
-She's not a pushover, and keeps her desire for friendship at the center, and manages to deal with an unpleasant situation.
+In A Bargain for Frances, Frances finds herself manipulated by a “friend.”
+Most of us have probably been suckers at some point — it doesn’t feel good.
+Frances comes up with a creative solution to the problem, but ends by asking, “Do you want to be friends?”
+She’s not a pushover, and keeps her desire for friendship at the center, and manages to deal with an unpleasant situation.

 Grandpa Green shows the story a grandpa’s life through topiaries, even when the grandpa’s memories themselves go missing.